 3. Registrar’s Office

-In most registrar’s offices, staff are stretched to handle course selection, registration, and program and degree audits.
+In most registrar’s offices, staff are stretched to handle course selection, registration, plans of study, and program and degree audits.
 The simple act of inputting a student’s schedule into an outdated software system can require tedious, manual data entry and introduces the possibility of errors.

 With a web-based portal, students can self-serve their course selection, check on course and major requirements and monitor their academic progress.
 On the backend, registrars can make sure students are in the right classes, manage class size and waitlists, and keep track of enrollment.